 - What are they looking for in a candidate?

-If you produce a great application and you get an interview - head over to the Interview Park for tips and tricks on how to be successful at interview.
+If you've successfully applied for your apprenticeship and have been invited to an interview - head over to the Interview Park for tips and tricks on how to be successful at interview!

 What is likely to be on the application form?

 Most applications form will require general information about who you are, where you are from, and how you can be contacted.

 They may also ask for information about your marital status, gender, or ethnicity.
 Don't worry, this information will not be used to determine whether you are employed or not - it is illegal for the employer to use this information to descriminate against you!

 They're likely to ask where you have previously been to school, what GCSE results you achieved, and whether you have any other qualifications.

 It's important that you're honest here; if you lie about your grades they will find out!

 They'll want to know about any previous experience you've had and what you've learnt from it.

 If you haven’t had any work experience then talk about other ways you have learnt key skills.
 For example, you may have gained team-work skills through a project at school or within a local community group.

 Remember - if you don't have enough experience for the particular apprenticeship you're interested in, you can search for a traineeship that would allow you to gain the relevant skills!